Welcome to the Master of Climate Change program!

 A pre-requisite is that all program core courses are completed prior to beginning the Master's Research Paper.
 The core courses are GEMCC 601 Climate Change: Physical Science Basis, GEMCC 602 Climate Change Vulnerability and Adaptation, and GEMCC 603 Climate Change Mitigation.

-The read further details regarding the research interests of professors in the Faculty of Environment
+Review the research interests of professors in the Faculty of Environment in order to identify a Supervisor.

-Approval: students must email the MCC Program Director for final approval of the chosen topic.
-This email should contain a one page summary and provide Supervisor details.
+Approval: students must email the MCC Program Director for final approval of the chosen topic to ensure it has sufficient climate change focus.
+This email should contain a two page summary and provide Supervisor details.
 Please copy in the MCC Graduate Program Administrator.

 Formally declare a Supervisor: complete a ‘Change of supervisor’ form.